fent/node-ytdl-core/README.md

     mocha test/irl-test.js

-These tests are not mocked, and they actually try to start downloading a few videos.
+These tests are not mocked, and they try to start downloading a few videos.
 If these fail, then it's time to debug.

 For getting started with that, you can look at the `extractActions()` function in [`/lib/sig.js`](https://github.com/fent/node-ytdl-core/blob/master/lib/sig.js).